kateyharris/Election_Analysis/README.md

 3. The county with the highest turnout

 ## Results of Election Audit
+- Below are the results of the election audit showing the total votes, total votes per county, total votes per candidate, the county with the largest turnout and the winning candidate.
 ### Election Results
 -------------------------
 ### Total Votes: 369,711